 What is canon?

 There are quite a few definitions of canon, the most appropriate may be Merriam-Webster’s “a sanctioned or accepted group or body of related works.”
-With regard to the franchise, canon means all of the works or components which are truthful to how things occured.
+With regard to the franchise, canon means all of the works or components which are truthful to how things occurred.
 Everything outside of canon are secondary, unofficial, side stories.
-Think of them as movies or documentaries which are 'based on a true story,' or fanfiction.
-Well, very official fanfiction.
+Think of them as movies or documentaries which are 'based on a true story,' or fan fiction.
+Well, very official fan fiction.
+There's no Kevin Feige orchestrating or reigning in any of the writers.
 Within such a complex series of works, what's canon and not within Gundam can be confusing.
 At a high level, what counts as canon is any series or movie that's been animated or filmed by (or with association with) Sunrise.

 For example, the stories, characters, mecha, events, etc. within Mobile Suit Gundam (the original TV series) are all canon.
 The Gundam Unicorn novels, and all that happens within, are not canon.
 However, once it became a series of animated features, Gundam Unicorn entered into the realm of canon.
 When it comes to differences between the novels and the movies, changes in the movies now take precedence.

 Seems simple right?
 Well in a few areas it gets more complicated thanks to a handful of contradictory installments.
 The best example of this is Zeta Gundam.
 The original animated series, that’s canon.
 The Zeta Gundam movies, which features a significant change to the end of the story, are technically canon as well.
 In scenarios like this the traditional works more canon.
 A bit more on Zeta later in the article.